-Direct Debit Guarantee Scheme protects the gifts.
+Direct Debit Guarantee Scheme

-It's easy to set up and manage.
+The Direct Debit Guarantee Scheme protects gifts and is easy to set up and manage.
 All the PCC needs to do is pass a resolution to start the Scheme and show leadership by joining and encouraging others to join.
-The diocese covers the administrative cost so it is free to churches and the Parish Giving Scheme - does all the work.
+The diocese covers the administrative cost, so it is free to churches and the Parish Giving Scheme does all the work.

 How is Gift Aid claimed?

-PGS is a charity and therefore the Gift Aid declaration is made to and held by the charity.
-If HMRC audit your church, they will audit PGS for all its PGS donations to your church.
-However you will still have to claim Gift Aid for any other donations received directly by your Parish.
+PGS is a charity and therefore the Gift Aid declaration is made to, and held by, the charity.
+If HMRC audits a church, they will audit PGS for all its PGS donations to that church.
+However, you will still have to claim Gift Aid for any other donations received directly by your parish.

 If one of your donors becomes eligible to claim Gift Aid after starting their donation through the Parish Giving Scheme, they must complete a PGS Gift Aid Declaration.